Eben60/GivEmXL.jl/docs/src/index.md

 ```
 # postproc = nothing
 ```
 just with the effect that no useless summary will now be produced.
 Our functions are expected to return dataframes or dataframe rows, and plot objects.
 In our example, we use `Plots.jl`. `Makie.jl` is also supported out of the box.
-For other plotting packages you will need to additionally write a dozen of LOCs.
+For other plotting packages, you will need to add a few code lines.

 The returned dataframes will be saved as an excel file with multiple tables, the plots saved in the selected format.
 Voilà!